Ravi-TK/Automation.Framework/README.md

 This framework is built on top of selenium webdriver api and unity.
 The framework uses selenium to offer helper methods which can control various web form elements.

+Please see example project for the implementation of helper methods.

 Unity is responsible for creating and resolving the page objects.
 This mitigates the need for passing around page objects in methods to carry an operation.
 Please see the example project -> hooks & Page Class to see the implementation.